rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 }
 ~~~

-Below is a screenshot of a real world example of `data-rokbox-element` usage.
-We are creating a RokBox2 link that opens the search form right into RokBox2.
+Below is a screenshot of a real-world example of `data-rokbox-element` usage.
+We are creating a link that opens the search form right into RokBox2.

 ![][rokbox2-data-element]